 Central Europe is home to some of the most pro and anti-EU populations

-Despite their simultaneous accession to the EU and the unity displayed by their governments on several European issues, young Czechs, Slovaks, Hungarians, and Poles have surprisingly highly diverging views on the matter.
+Despite their simultaneous accession to the EU and the unity displayed by their governments on several key European issues, young Czechs, Slovaks, Hungarians, and Poles have surprisingly diverging views on the matter.

-The Czech Republic is, by far, the most Eurosceptic country of Central Europe: as few as 42% of young Czechs (students, young professionals) have a good image of the EU.
-This is the lowest rate in the region, corroborating numerous past surveys, and studies on a now well-documented “Czech skepticism”.
-Such figures may seem particularly alarming, considering that young generations are, in this country, the most pro-EU segment of the population: at the national level, it is estimated that only 25 to 30% of Czechs view the EU in a positive light, making it the second most Eurosceptic member state behind… Greece, the only country consistently faring worse in Eurobarometers.
+The Czech Republic is, by far, the most Eurosceptic country of Central Europe: only 42% of young Czechs (students, young professionals) have a good image of the EU.
+This is the lowest rate in the region, corroborating numerous past surveys and studies on a now well-documented “Czech scepticism”.
+Such figures may seem particularly alarming, considering that young generations are, in this country, the most pro-EU segment of the population: at the national level, it’s estimated that only 25 to 30% of Czechs view the EU in a positive light, making it the second most Eurosceptic member state behind… Greece, the only country consistently faring worse in Eurobarometers.

 On the contrary, young Poles and Hungarians stand out as the strongest advocates for EU integration: nearly 75% of Polish and 60% of Hungarians believe the EU is a good thing.
 This overwhelming support of younger generations for the EU should be reminded in light of the current political developments and the face-off between Warsaw, Budapest, and Brussels.

-Central Europe, a bridge between East and West?
+Central Europe and the EU, a bridge between East and West?

 How about their wider geopolitical views?
-Once more, the Globsec study reveals interesting differences between the four countries: young Hungarians are resolutely more oriented towards the West than their neighbours, while Poles, despite expressing a strong pro-Western sentiment, are more prone to consider their country should act as a truly Central European power and a bridge between the Western and Eastern fringes of the continent.
+Once more, the Globsec study reveals interesting differences between the four countries: young Hungarians appear undoubtedly more oriented towards the West than their neighbours, while Poles, despite expressing a strong pro-Western sentiment, are more prone to consider that their country should act as a truly Central European power and a bridge between the Western and Eastern fringes of the continent.

-Once again, Slovaks and Czechs are the most indecisive (over one-fourth of young people) and skeptic regarding their sense of belonging to Western Europe: at the national level, as few as 21% of Slovaks and 33% of Czechs think that their country belongs in Western Europe.
+Once again, Slovaks and Czechs are the most indecisive (over one-fourth of young people) and skeptic regarding their sense of belonging to Western Europe: at the national level, only 21% of Slovaks and 33% of Czechs think that their country belongs in Western Europe.

 Should we start worrying about a “Czexit” scenario?

 What would happen if these countries decided to hold a referendum regarding their membership to the EU?
 1 out of 4 Czechs, 5 Poles, 7 Slovaks, and 8 Hungarians would vote for their country to leave the EU, according to this same study.
-Furthermore, approximately one-fourth of Czechs and Slovaks would not want to participate or declare they don’t have a definite answer.
+Furthermore, approximately one-fourth of Czechs and Slovaks wouldn’t vote or don’t have a definite answer.
 These figures may, at first, seem rather upsetting.
 However, we should look at the bigger picture: “Remainers” largely outnumber “Exiters” in all four countries and hold a clear majority in almost all of them: 80% in Hungary, 76% in Poland, 59% in Slovakia and … 44% in the Czech Republic.